ucsb/ucsb-sa-enterprise-vsteam/docs/Get-VSTeamWorkItem.md

 PS C:\> Get-VSTeamWorkItem -Ids 47,48
 ```

-This command gets work items with IDs 47 and 48 by using the ID parameter.
+This command gets work items with IDs 47 and 48 by using the IDs parameter.

 ## PARAMETERS